revianar/rainfall-erosivity-projection/README.md

 | WDF | 0.15 | Wet/dry partitioning shapes all intensity metrics |
 | Seasonal correlation | 0.15 | Monsoon phase skill; critical for physical plausibility |

 Weights are normalised to sum to 1.
-Post-QDM (BC) weights are all ≈ 0.333 by construction — QDM forces CDF convergence during calibration, making the BC weights uninformative.
+Post-QDM (BC) weights are all ≈ 0.333 by construction because QDM forces CDF convergence during calibration, making the BC weights uninformative.
 Downstream aggregation uses the **pre-QDM (`raw`) weights** following Knutti et al. (2017).

 ### 4. ETCCDI Precipitation Indices
 Six indices are computed annually from QDM-corrected daily precipitation using explicit year-loop groupby (cftime-safe; `.resample()` is never used):